Masari (MSR) Achieves Market Capitalization of $867,809.25

 Masari Profile

 Cryptonight hashing algorithm.
-Its launch date was September 2nd, 2017.
+It was first traded on September 2nd, 2017.
 Masari’s total supply is 15,599,005 coins.
-The official message board for Masari is forum.getmasari.org.
-Masari’s official Twitter account is @masaricurrency and its Facebook page is accessible here.
 The official website for Masari is getmasari.org.
 The Reddit community for Masari is /r/masari and the currency’s Github account can be viewed here.
+Masari’s official Twitter account is @masaricurrency and its Facebook page is accessible here.
+The official message board for Masari is forum.getmasari.org.

 According to CryptoCompare, “Masari is a privacy-focused PoW cryptocurrency based on CryptoNight algorithm. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Masari directly using U.S. dollars.
-Investors seeking to trade Masari should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Masari using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Masari directly using U.S. dollars.
+Investors seeking to trade Masari should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Masari using one of the aforementioned exchanges.

 Receive News & Updates for Masari Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Masari and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.